EnvironmentalModeling/.github/profile/README.md

 ### ClearWater

-ClearWater is an environmental modeling system whose primary purpose is the integration of water quality and ecohydrologic modeling with diverse hydraulic and hydrologic (H&H) models.
+ClearWater (Corps Library for Environmental Analysis and Restoration of Watersheds) is an environmental modeling system whose primary purpose is the integration of water quality and ecohydrologic modeling with diverse hydraulic and hydrologic (H&H) models.
 ClearWater supports the simulation of biogeochemical and thermal processes and advection-diffusion calculations in riverine and reservoir systems as well as watershed runoff, leveraging existing H&H models for the hydrodynamic framework.
-ClearWater's modules simulate ecohydrological processes including heat balance (temperature), advanced biogeochemical kinetics, nutrient cycling, algal dynamics, dissolved oxygen, and contaminant fate and transport.
+ClearWater's modules simulate ecohydrological processes including heat balance (temperature), advanced biogeochemical kinetics, nutrient cycling, algal dynamics, dissolved oxygen, vegetation dynamics, and contaminant fate and transport.
 Its transport engines compute advection and diffusion in complex riverine systems and stratified reservoirs.

+The ClearWater system comprises the following process simulation modules:

+- **TSM (Temperature Simulation Module)**: Simulates heat balance processes including solar radiation, atmospheric exchange, and thermal stratification dynamics.
+- **NSM (Nutrient Simulation Modules)**: NSM-I simulates fundamental eutrophication processes including interactions among temperature, nutrients, algae, dissolved oxygen, and organic matter.
+NSM-II extends these capabilities with a two-layer sediment diagenesis model, labile and refractory organic matter pools, multiple algal groups including nitrogen-fixing cyanobacteria, silica cycling, and anaerobic processes (methane and sulfide dynamics).
+- **GSM (General Constituent Simulation Module)**: Simulates user-defined conservative and non-conservative constituents with customizable decay and transformation rates.
+- **CSM (Contaminant Simulation Module)**: Simulates fate and transport of organic chemicals, pesticides, and metals, including multi-phase partitioning (dissolved, DOC-sorbed, algae-sorbed, POM-sorbed, solid-sorbed), decay and biodegradation, hydrolysis, photolysis, volatilization, and bed sediment interactions.
+- **MSM (Mercury Simulation Module)**: Simulates mercury speciation (elemental Hg0, inorganic HgII, and methylmercury MeHg), methylation and demethylation, photoreduction, volatilization, partitioning, and bioaccumulation processes in aquatic systems with optional sediment diagenesis.
+- **ESM (Ecohydrology Simulation Module)**: A process-based 2D ecohydrology model that simulates vegetation dynamics in river corridors, floodplains, and aquatic ecosystems, including recruitment, growth, mortality (scour, burial, drowning, drying, ice, competition), and feedbacks between vegetation structure and hydraulic roughness.
+ESM supports six vegetation categories: trees, shrubs, grasses, emergent aquatic, submerged aquatic, and floating vegetation.
+ESM is currently loosely coupled with HEC-RAS 2D: hydraulics and sediment outputs from completed HEC-RAS simulations serve as inputs to ESM, which computes updated Manning's n roughness values based on evolving vegetation structure.
+However, these roughness values are not currently fed back into HEC-RAS during simulation.
+Within ClearWater-Riverine, ESM is tightly coupled with NSM (nutrients) and TSM (temperature), enabling bidirectional exchange of nutrient uptake, thermal effects, and vegetation state at each computational timestep.

+ClearWater modules are written in modern Python and designed to flexibly couple with a variety of H&H models including HEC-RAS 2D, GSSHA, CE-QUAL-W2, and [AdH](https://www.erdc.usace.army.mil/Locations/CHL/AdH/) via the [Basic Model Interface (BMI)](https://csdms.colorado.edu/wiki/BMI).
+The Python implementation modernizes algorithms originally developed in Fortran 95 and documented in ERDC technical reports by Zhang and Johnson (2016).

 ### ClearWater-Riverine

 ClearWater-Riverine provides two-dimensional water quality and ecohydrologic simulation capabilities that couple with the model grid and hydraulics outputs computed by the two-dimensional (2D) [River Analysis System (HEC-RAS)](https://www.hec.usace.army.mil/software/hec-ras/) developed by the USACE [Hydrologic Engineering Center (HEC)](https://www.hec.usace.army.mil).
+ClearWater-Riverine is a 2D water quality transport model that calculates conservative advection and diffusion of constituents from an unstructured grid of flows within complex river systems and floodplains.
+It reads hydrodynamic outputs from H&H models and computes advection-diffusion transport along with biogeochemical kinetics by coupling to the ClearWater process simulation modules.

+ClearWater-Riverine assumes vertical homogeneity and is best suited for evaluating riverine systems during conditions where vertical stratification does not contribute significantly to water quality dynamics, but where longitudinal and lateral changes are important.
+At present, TSM and NSM have been successfully coupled to HEC-RAS 2D models via ClearWater-Riverine, enabling simulation of fundamental eutrophication processes such as the interactions among temperature, nutrients, algae, dissolved oxygen, and organic matter.

-ClearWater-Riverine reads hydrodynamic outputs from H&H models and computes advection-diffusion transport along with biogeochemical kinetics for simulating nutrient cycling, algal dynamics, dissolved oxygen, and other water quality constituents in riverine systems.
-Work is in progress to integrate ClearWater-Riverine with ERDC's [Gridded Surface Subsurface Hydrologic Analysis (GSSHA)](https://en.wikipedia.org/wiki/GSSHA) model via the [Basic Model Interface (BMI)](https://csdms.colorado.edu/wiki/BMI).
+Work is in progress to integrate ClearWater-Riverine with ERDC's [Gridded Surface Subsurface Hydrologic Analysis (GSSHA)](https://www.erdc.usace.army.mil/Locations/CHL/GSSHA/) model via the [Basic Model Interface (BMI)](https://csdms.colorado.edu/wiki/BMI), extending its applicability to watershed-scale simulations.

+### ClearWater-Data

+ClearWater-Data provides flexible and performant data access and storage protocols for the ClearWater system.
+It combines the capabilities of [xarray](https://xarray.dev) with flexible access patterns to facilitate data exchange among ClearWater components and with external H&H models.

 ### NADI